Computational Cost Reduction in Learned Transform Classifications: Proposed Techniques

 \section{Proposed Techniques}

-We present in this section our techniques to simplify the test time computations of classifiers that are based on learned transform and soft-threshold.
-We first present in Section~\ref{Learning Algorithm for Soft-Thresholding Classifier (LAST)} the empirical findings that underlie our techniques and afterward our techniques in Section~\ref{Proposed Techniques}.
+In this section we introduce a set of techniques for simplifying the test-time computations of classifiers based on learned transforms and soft-threshold.
+We start by describing in Section~\ref{sec:datasets} the dataset of images to which we apply the proposed techniques for validation.
+Next, we present in Section~\ref{Theoretical Results on Computational Cost Reduction} our main theoretical findings supporting \xQuant, which are finally presented in Section~\ref{Proposed Techniques}.